 Showcasing What Works

-The World Justice Forum: Realizing Justice for All emphasizes a showcase of practical solutions to addressing and closing the justice gap.
-From interactive working sessions to plenaries highlighting solutions to increasing access to justice fast pitch presentations from World Justice Challenge finalists, participants gain knowledge and insight from multi-sector actors making an impact.
+The World Justice Forum: Realizing Justice for All showcased practical solutions to addressing and closing the justice gap.
+From interactive working sessions to plenaries highlighting solutions to increasing access to justice to fast pitch presentations from World Justice Challenge finalists, participants gained knowledge and insight from multi-sector actors making an impact.

 The 2019 World Justice Challenge competition invited organizations and institutions throughout the world to highlight effective projects aimed at increasing access to justice.
 On the final day of the World Justice Forum, the WJP was pleased to announce five winners out of 30 finalists and over 250 submissions.